Neve Portico II Master Buss Processor

 The Rupert Neve Designs Portico II Master Buss Processor is an all discrete, class A, high voltage stereo buss processor housed in a 2u 19” rack.
 Its heavy aluminum faceplate is packed with 20 of what Neve calls ‘mastering grade detented pots, and another 16 push-button led switches.
 The output meter is also of the LED sort, offering 24 steps of both output level and gain reduction for each channel.
 The Neve mastering compressor’s discrete gain stages are married to custom input and output transformers, it’s output transformer, according to the manual, the largest toroidal transformer ever utilized by Neve in a line level device.
 The Neve MBP outputs an incredible +25dBu from its balanced XLR outputs, exceeding the +24dBs trim available on most mastering quality A/D conversion.
 The processor is divided into three main sections: compressor channel A, compressor channel B and the sound-field editor.
 The two compressor channels can be operated separately with completely individual controls, or the channels can be ganged and the detector summed with the press of the ‘link’ button.
 Included in each compressor circuit is a peak limiter and a distortion circuit called 'silk'.
 The sound-field editor is a mid-side equalizer with fixed frequency points, labeled LF, LM, HM and HF.

 The Neve MBP’s limiter offers only a threshold control ranging from +24dBu to +10dBu and allows a full bypass by turning the knob fully clockwise.
 The limiter utilizes Neve’s Serial Adaptive Release Technology, which allows for adaptive release times relative to the time the threshold has been crossed.
 The release time also increases proportionally as the limiter’s control is turned counter clockwise toward its lowest threshold settings.
 This allows the possibility of influencing limiting characteristics by increasing the input gain to the compressor circuit rather than lowering the limiter threshold.
 The Neve MBP’s limiter has a fixed attack time of .03ms, and utilizing a medium knee reaches 40:1 ratios just 3db above the threshold.
 In practice, these features allow engineers to transparently catch transients before they’re able to clip the input of analogue to digital conversion.
-The limiter circuit shares the discrete gain stages and VCA’s with the compressor to offer the simplest signal chain possible.
+The limiter circuit shares the discrete gain stages and VCA’s with the compressor to offer the simplest signal path possible.

 The compressor offers tons of flexibility in its controls, rivaling the most fully featured DAW plugin.
 This includes an RMS/peak mode, a 125hz side chain filter (150hz in early models), a blend circuit, and both feedback and feedforward modes.
 The ratio starts at 1.1:1 and maxes out at a brick wall 40:1.
 The first two detents on the ratio knob offer some of the most gentle and transparent compression I’ve experienced and are well suited for adding a bit of density and depth to a well-balanced master.
-Feedback mode offers very classic sounding and smooth buss compression, while the feedforward mode imparts a bouncier almost SSL G384 like character.
+Feedback mode offers very classic sounding and smooth buss compression, while the feedforward mode imparts a bouncier, almost SSL G384 like character.

 The two silk texture modes add distortion and harmonics reminiscent of Neve’s vintage class A designs (think 1063).
 The blue mode enhances low and mid frequency content, adding distortion up to 3.5% THD.
 The red mode enhances mid and high frequency content, adding distortion up to 2.5% THD.